hnarayanan/sicm/README.md

 1. To whet your appetite: [Physics I: Classical Mechanics by Walter Lewin] (http://ocw.mit.edu/courses/physics/8-01-physics-i-classical-mechanics-fall-1999/)

-2. To get an intuitive feeling for non-Newtonian theory:* [Classical Mechanics by Leonard Susskind] (http://theoreticalminimum.com/courses/classical-mechanics/2011/fall)
+2. To get an intuitive feeling for abstract theory: [Classical Mechanics by Leonard Susskind] (http://theoreticalminimum.com/courses/classical-mechanics/2011/fall)

 3. To get a better handle on programming (and Scheme): [Structure and